Our Story - Our Vision 2018

 When are the first suborbital commercial flights scheduled?
 Possible delays?

-The first commercial flights that will carrier student designed and built experiments are currently scheduled for 2016.
+The first commercial flights that will carrier student designed and built experiments are currently scheduled for late 2017.
+2018 will see numerous scheduled flights.

 If delays due occur, student will be notified and experiments will be rescheduled to the new launch dates.
-Students will receive updates at 120-90-60-30 days prior to launch.
+Students will receive updates prior to launch.

 What if the students or experiments are not ready for launch when scheduled?